 • As many as 450 million people worldwide suffer from a mental or behavioral or substance use disorder.

-• Nearly 1 million people commit suicide every year.
+• Nearly 1 million people die by suicide every year.

 • Four of the six leading causes of years lived with disability are due to neuropsychiatric disorders (depression, alcohol-use disorders, schizophrenia and bipolar disorder).